 I find it ironic that a discipline intended to corral risk—project management—is in itself a risky proposition.
-By definition, our projects are focused on all of the work we do just one time.
+By definition, our projects are focused on all of the work we do at just one time.
 Lacking the benefit of repetition, most initiatives struggle at some point, and many fail forward—sometimes inelegantly—as teams experiment and learn as they go.

 And certainly, it’s no secret why project teams struggle.
 The coordination, communication, complexity, and interpersonal issues along with another few dozen variations on those themes bite us over and over again in these pursuits.
 The trick, of course, is for you to cultivate the experience (read: wisdom) and skills necessary to successfully navigate around as many of these known pitfalls as possible while keeping a sharp lookout for new and unexpected risks.